 Political change in Asia (especially China and Indonesia), democratisation, ethnic conflict, regional autonomy and comparative local governance

 International relations of China and India; energy security in Asia; US-China relations

-Housing, urbanisation, urban governance, social policy reform, migration; Particular interest in China, in Asia more broadly, and in comparative; Research between countries in Asia and in the West.
+Housing, urbanisation, urban governance, social policy reform, migration, particularly in China and in Asia more broadly

 Economic modeling; macroeconomic policy, environmental policy; demographic change; globalization and disease; international economic interdependence; global trade and financial policy.

 China's international trade; economic development and policy; privatisation of Chinese state-owned enterprises; regional disparities in China; Chinese telecommunications

 Economic growth and demographic change; economic development and labour migration; total factor productivity and human capital

 Banking; Foreign Bank Entry; International Economics; Economic Growth; Foreign Direct Investment; China; Asia-Pacific Economies.

 Chinese language and literature, modern and classical; aspects of late imperial Chinese material and literary culture, with particular reference to travel and travel writing, gardens (and their pictorial and literary representation), private libraries and book collecting; aspects of the history of translation.

 Classical Chinese Literature, Hongloumeng (The Story of the Stone); Nineteenth Century American Literature, Ralph Waldo Emerson